-Rebecca Naden is a full time professional photographer based in Pembrokeshire, Wales.
+Rebecca Naden is a professional photographer based in Pembrokeshire, Wales.
 She spent twenty-five years in London as a staff photographer working for the Press Association before returning to Wales to work primarily for the global agency Reuters.
-Rebecca is a sports specialist and has covered every major sport including Premiership football, nineteen England cricket tours, three Champions League finals, two Olympic Games, two Commonwealth Games, twenty plus Wimbledon Tennis Championships, twenty plus Open Golf Championships and more recently the England World Cup rugby 2015 Championships.
+Rebecca is a sports specialist and has covered every major sport including Premiership football, nineteen England cricket tours, three Champions League finals, two Olympic Games, two Commonwealth Games, twenty plus Wimbledon Tennis Championships, twenty plus Open Golf Championships and the England World Cup rugby 2015 Championships.
 However, Rebecca has a passion for wildlife and nature and has just started to use her thirty years of experience in taking sports action photographs to photograph wildlife.

 “At the men’s 100m final at the 1996 Olympic Games in Atlanta, 800 photographers from around the world jostled for position, each hoping to take the defining shot of the Canadian sprinter Donovan Bailey crossing the line to break the world record and take the gold medal ahead of Frankie Fredericks and Ato Boldon.
 Among the 800 were only three women.
 Rebecca Naden was one of them.

 By that point, however, Naden can hardly have felt out of place.
 After all, she was used to shattering glass ceilings.
 Her career to that point had taken her through a few of them: when she left Pembrokeshire in 1977, aged 18, there had never been a female on her Midlands college course; she was the first ever female photographer on the Birmingham Post and Mail; then, when she joined the Press Association, she became the first woman in 140 years of the organisation’s history.